 Step 3: Change The Blending Mode

-Now, head to the Layers panel.
-Don’t mind all the layers you see in this example; we have already changed the sky from the original image, so you may not see the same layers in your example.
+Now, head to the Layers Panel.
+Don’t mind all the layers you see in this example; I have already changed the sky from the original image, so you may not see the same layers in your example.
 Click the arrow next to the blending mode drop-down menu and select Overlay.
 This will be the best option to work from when blending the reflection.

 You’ll see the overlay blend appear on the image.